- Deadline: Friday, April 1, 2022

 - Past recipients are ineligible.

-- Nominees who are not teaching in the spring semester (when Committee observations and evaluations of teaching take place) will have their nomination carried over to the following year.
+- Nominees who are not teaching in the spring semester (when Committee observations and evaluations of teaching take place) can either provide recordings of their fall lectures if available or will have their nomination carried over to the following year.

 - Evaluation of nominees and selection of the recipient for the Carrigan Award is carried out by the Carrigan Award Committee, which is comprised of past Carrigan Award winners.
 The selection process, in part, involves the evaluation of written material submitted to the Committee by the nominators according to the criteria described below.

 - In addition, each nominee's teaching is observed and evaluated by members of the Committee.
 Each nominee is observed at least three (3) times by different members of the Carrigan Award Committee.
-A teaching evaluation instrument is used during these visits.
+A teaching evaluation instrument is used during these visits or when listening to recordings.
 Nominees are notified when these visits will take place.

 - If a member of the Carrigan Award Committee submits a nomination, he/she shall resign from the committee for that year.